Kiwoito Africa Safaris

 Altitude gained: 449m

-After breakfast and packing, you continue your stead ascent, entering into the semi-desert terrain.
-This relatively short hiking day brings you closer to the Easter ice fields, continually drawing your attention to their beauty.
-Pay attention to your body and keep your guide informed of any signs of altitude sickness.
+Following breakfast and packing, you continue your steady ascent through semi-desert terrain.
+This relatively short hiking day brings you closer to the Easter ice fields, focusing your attention on their beauty.
+Pay attention to your body and keep your guide updated on any symptoms of altitude sickness.

 DAY 4: THIRD CAVE CAMP- KIBO HUTS: 6.7KM/4.2MI | 4-5HRS | ALPINE DESERT